Extract Secure Data action

 • To set the user from literal mode, select the appropriate user from the drop-down list.

-• To set the user using an expression, click the expression button and do one of the following:
+• To set the user using an expression, click the expression modes button and perform one of the following steps:

 • Add the expression inline.

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another User variable, click next to Update Statements

 To indicate the nature of an interaction, agents specify wrap-up codes; for example, a completed sale, a customer dissatisfied with service, or a billing problem.
 In Architect, a wrap-up code expression assigns a specific code to a variable, which can then be used throughout the flow.
 Wrap-up codes are established and configured by the Genesys Cloud administrator.